saf-dmitry/taskpaper-mode/README.md

 The command `C-c C-l` (`taskpaper-insert-file-link-at-point`) inserts a file link at point offering standard minibuffer completion to select the name of the file.
 The path to the file is inserted relative to the directory of the current TaskPaper file, if the linked file is in the current directory or in a subdirectory of it, or if the path is written relative to the current directory using `../`.
 Otherwise an absolute path is used, if possible with `~/` for your home directory.
 You can force an absolute path with `C-u` prefix.

 The command `C-c C-x C-v` (`taskpaper-toggle-inline-images`) toggles the inline display of linked images within the buffer skipping images larger than specified by `max-image-size`.
+Large images may be scaled down to fit in the buffer by setting `taskpaper-max-image-size` custom variable.
+Resizing works in Emacs v25 built with ImageMagick support.

 ## Sorting